quil/quil/README.md

 Quil is distributed under Common Public License Version 1.0.
 See LICENSE for details.

-The official Processing.org's jars, used as dependencies, are distributed under LGPG and their code can be found on http://processing.org/
+The official Processing.org's jars, used as dependencies, are distributed under LGPL and their code can be found on http://processing.org/

 ## Contributors ##